Hardvan/Trying-Gemini-API/README.md

 # Trying Gemini API

-This repository contains random experiments on the Gemini API by Google.
+This repository contains my random experiments on the Gemini API by Google.

 ## Code Files